 Shaun Burgoyne is a Kokatha Mula man from the north of the Eyre Peninsula in South Australia.
 A star player in the AFL, Shaun is a four-time premiership winner and played his 300th game this season.
 Our Director Jirra Lulla worked with Shaun on Hawthorn Football Club’s Indigenous Round Guernseys.
-Shaun is our Ambassador for Sport.

 Shaun’s leadership within the Hawthorn Football Club is clear, both as a role model to younger players and advocate for cultural initiatives.

 I was introduced to Shaun in 2013 when we commenced design work on their first Indigenous Round Guernsey.
 The Indigenous players had requested a commemorative design and were involved in the creative direction from the start.

 Shaun saw it as integral that we honour the Traditional Owners of Hawthorn, the Wurundjeri People, and every Indigenous player who had worn a Hawthorn Guernsey.